pericles-tpt/StorageEye/README.md

 Features
 - Intelligent folder prioritisation: Prioritises folders that  recur a lot in scans in future scans so that the program becomes less intensive as it does more scans
+- See changes to drive and revert them like github???